mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ![](https://raw.githubusercontent.com/ctuning/ck-guide-images/master/cm-unified-projects.png)

-## Obtaining CM scripts
+## Obtaining shared CM scripts

-In order to (re)use some CM scripts embedded into shared projects, you need to install these projects via the CM interface.
+In order to reuse some CM scripts embedded into shared projects, you need to install these projects via the CM interface.

 For example, to use automation scripts developed by the [MLCommons task force on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md)